 When problems arise, according to the mediators consulted, they are not common to one side of the profession or the other; they are to do with approach.
-One mediator said that in 30% of mediations, clients had asked them to intervene to rein in the lawyers; not just the opponents' lawyers, but often their own.
-Though 30% seems unusually high, the perception that lawyers can frustrate rather than facilitate progress in mediations, is one many mediators recognise.
+One mediator said that in 30% of mediations, clients had asked them ask to intervene to rein in the lawyers; not just the opponents' lawyers, but often their own.
+Though 30% seems unusually high, the perception that lawyers can frustrate rather than facilitate progress in mediations, is one all mediators recognise.

 While mediation is a personality- driven process, clients should be aware of potential systemic failings within the firms themselves.

-'Lawyers are paid fees on process,' says one mediator, 'the client walks through the door and there's a system: engagement letters, preliminary assessment of the case.
+Firms with a genuine client focus, even among major law firms, remain a distinct minority.
+'Lawyers are paid fees on process,' says one mediator, 'the client walks through the door and there's a system: engagement letters, preliminary assessment of the case et cetera.'
 Outcomes and client satisfaction are too often a secondary consideration.
+'Some are good at it, and of course all of them talk it,' he warns.